 Providence, as well as Rhode Island, is a great destination for college students.
 We are the smallest state, yet we boast 400 miles of coastline in a compact 48 by 37-mile package.
 Everything is close by.
 Rhode Island College is located less than 5 miles from downtown Providence, allowing you all the advantages of a great city from our 180-acre suburban campus.
 Providence, our capital city, has a population of 175,000 people.
 From campus or downtown, it's less than an hour to Boston and three hours to NYC.

 From the PROVIDENCE WARWICK Convention and Visitors Bureau

 THE CREATIVE CAPITAL

 Welcome to Providence, Rhode Island!
 Providence combines the accessibility and friendliness of a small town with the culture and sophistication of a big city.
-With a thriving arts community, vibrant and diverse neighborhoods, outstanding hotels, a renowned restaurant scene and so many things to do, Providence is the perfect place to visit.
-The city's compact size and convenient location make it easy to get to and hard to forget.
-Historic and hip, sophisticated and small-town, Providence packs the best of New England into one convenient and colorful package.
+With a thriving arts community, vibrant and diverse neighborhoods, outstanding hotels, a renowned restaurant scene, and so many things to do, Providence is the perfect place to visit.

 Rhode Island College Student Bucket List

 While you're here attending college, there are some great things to see and do off campus - and that adds to the whole college experience.
 Remember, downtown Providence is less than 5 miles from campus (yes, freshmen may have cars on campus, and bus transportation is also available).
 In no particular order, you should try to see or do all of the items on the list before you graduate from Rhode Island College.
 A number of our suggestions are offered by Student Activities to RIC students and others are easy to do on your own.